rbohl/liferay-docs/en/discover/deployment/articles/02-installing-search-engine/01-elasticsearch/01-preparing-to-install.markdown

 ## Memory

-At least 16 GB of memory is recommended, with 64 GB preferred.
+At least 16 GB is recommended for the JVM heap size, with 64 GB preferred.
 The precise memory allocation required depends on how much data is indexed.
 For index sizes 500 GB to 1 TB, 64 GB of memory suffices.